integreat-io/integreat/README.md

     },
     endpoints: [
       {
+        match: { action: 'GET', type: 'fact' }, // Match to a GET action for type 'fact'
         mutation: {
           $direction: 'from', // We're mutating data _from_ the service
           // Here we're mutating `response.data` and "setting it back" where we found it ...